 Armando al Pantheon is a busy little place, with only 14 tables, in a wood paneled, booth seating and wide Art Deco windows equipped room.
 This also means, a reservation is necessary, or at least highly recommended.

 From the menu you can expect the best and most traditional Roman food.
-Spaghetti al tartufo, the pasta dish with fresh black truffle, Abbachio alla scottadito, Roman grilled lamb with salt and pepper and the sweet finish, a Torta Antica Roma, a cake made with ricotta cheese, strawberry jam, poppy and sesame seeds.
+Spaghetti alla carbonara, the pasta dish with with egg, pecorino cheese, pork cheek and black pepper, Abbachio alla scottadito, Roman grilled lamb with salt and pepper and the sweet finish, a Torta Antica Roma, a cake made with ricotta cheese, strawberry jam, poppy and sesame seeds.
 All the menu items are clearly marked Vegetarian.

 Dietary options: